Types of Contracts

 Fix the rights and duties of both entities in accordance with the agreement in the contract

 There are many kinds of contracts that are classified on the basis of mode of creation, its enforcement, and the extent of its execution.
-In this article, we will consider the types of contract which are based on its enforcement or validity.
+In this article, we will consider the types of contracts that are based on their enforcement or validity.

 Contracts are broadly classified into three different categories, as follows: